gapoorva/thatstandsfor/README.md

 Disclaimer: Not actually intended to return the correct contextual meaning of requested acronyms.
 This is mostly on purpose.

+Credit: I used the Stands4 API to retrieve Acronym expansions for new acronyms.
+Link to their website: [www.stands4.com](http://www.stands4.com).

 Setup instructions:

 1. Find the settings on your Slack to add a custom slash command.
 Or just follow this link: [Add a Slash Command](https://my.slack.com/services/new/slash-commands)